AqwamCreates/DataPredict/docs/TermsAndConditionsViolationBountyRewardInformation.md

 ## Determining The Strength Of Evidence

 In here, we use a point system to determine the overall evidence strength.
 Each piece of evidence has certain amount evidence point(s) that will be contributed to the total evidence point(s).
+Also note that the overall evidence strength also indicates the severity of false accusations if all evidence are fabricated.

 ### Evidence Strength Conversion Table